Yurzs/click-to-mcp/README.md

 The argument `tests.sample_cli:cli` follows the standard `module:object` pattern.
 You can point at any importable module or Python file that exposes a Click command (group or standalone).
 When omitted, the loader attempts to resolve a `cli` attribute or auto-discovers a single Click command in the module.

+When invoked via `uvx`, the wrapper automatically installs the target CLI if it is not already available in the environment by calling `uv pip install <module>`.
+This keeps the workflow zero-touch for end users.

 ### Listing available tools

 ```bash